-Ecology's objectives in revising the Definitions section of the permit include improving consistency across the municipal stormwater general permits, simplifying and clarifying language, and improving the accuracy of definitions of the terms as used in the permit.
+Ecology's revisions to the Definitions section of the permit reflect objectives of improving consistency across the municipal stormwater general permits, simplifying and clarifying language, and improving the accuracy of definitions of the terms as used in the permit.
 Specific edits proposed to Definitions include the following types of changes:

 - 1. Addition of terms and definitions new to the permit. - 2.
 Correction of a previous definition to match the use of the term in the permit. - 3.
 Deletion of terms that are not used in the permit or that do not add helpful information. - 4.
-Edits for consistency with other NPDES stormwater general permits. - 5.
-Clarifications and simplifications to improve the understanding of terms.
+Edits for consistency with other NPDES stormwater general permits.